We may earn affiliate commissions for the recommended products. Learn more.

 3. Fixing device issues

-Lastly, the VPN connection issues may not be due to the VPN itself or your network.
-Your device may be causing issues and disconnecting your VPN connection.
+Lastly, the VPN connection issues may not be due to your VPN or the network.
+Your device itself may be causing issues and disconnecting your VPN connection.
 Here’s how to fix that:

 • Disable battery saving mode.
-It can disrupt your VPN connection, which this mode sees as not actively used as it is usually running in the background.
+It can disrupt your VPN connection, which this mode sees as not actively used, because it’s usually running in the background.
 You can find how to disable the battery saver in your device’s settings.

 • Remove old VPN apps.
 If you have multiple VPN apps installed on your device, they can conflict with each other and impact your VPN connection.

 • Update your device’s OS.
-You should make sure that your operating system is updated frequently.
+You should make sure that your operating system is frequently updated.
 This provides a smoother experience with system processes, including a VPN connection.

 • Install a VPN on your router.
 This option is a last resort if nothing helps fix issues related to your device.
-Installing VPN on the router ensures that VPN protection is provided to all your devices connected to a router.
+Installing a VPN on the router ensures that VPN protection is provided to all your devices connected to the router.

 VPN keeps disconnecting: most common issues by device

 The reasons why your VPN keeps disconnecting may vary depending on what device you use it on.
-So, in the previous part, we concentrated on general solutions to fix the issue with the unstable VPN connections; here, we will break it down based on the device.
+So, in the previous part, I concentrated on general solutions to fix the issue with the unstable VPN connections; here, I break it down based on the device.

 Most of the fixes provided above should work on Windows devices.
-Some additional solutions provided by Microsoft:
+Some additional solutions suggested by Microsoft:

 1. Run the Internet Connection Troubleshooter.
-Click on Start Button, then select Settings > Update & Security > Troubleshoot > Additional Troubleshooters.
-From the list, select Internet Connection & Network adapter > Run the troubleshooter. troubleshooting internet connection
+Click on Start Button, then select Settings > System > Troubleshoot > Other Troubleshooters.
+From the list, select Network and Internet > Run.

 2. Reset TCP IP.
 Click the Start button and type CMD.
-Right-click on Command Prompt and select Run as administrator.
-At the command prompt, type or copy-paste this command “netsh int ip reset” and press Enter.
-Restart your computer. reset tcp ip
+Right-click on the Command Prompt and select Run as administrator.
+At the command prompt, type or copy-paste this command netsh int ip reset and press Enter.
+Restart your computer.

 3. Check DNS settings.
 Click on Search and type CMD.
 Right-click on Command Prompt and select Run as administrator.
-At the command prompt, type or copy-paste this command “ipconfig/flushdns” and press Enter. check dns settings
+At the command prompt, type or copy-paste this command ipconfig/flushdns and press Enter.

-4. Change the DNS and check if webpages load.
+4. Change the DNS and check if web pages load.
 Press the Windows logo key + R to open the Run dialog box.
 Type ncpa.cpl and click OK.
-Find and right-click on the connection that you are using and click on Properties.
+Find and right-click on the connection that you are using, and click on Properties.
 Double-click on Internet Protocol Version 4 (TCP/IPv4).
-Click on Use the following DNS server addresses and enter 8.8.8.8 and 8.8.4.4. change the dns
+Click on Use the following DNS server addresses and enter 8.8.8.8 and 8.8.4.4.

 Why does my iPhone keep disconnecting from VPN: what to do?